-- Next, compose your email and then click the GMass button in the top right-hand corner of the Gmail draft.
-You don’t need to add any placeholders here.
+Compose your email and then click the GMass button in the top right-hand corner of your Gmail draft.

-- Now, from the drop-down menu that shows up, select the Google Sheets file you created earlier.
+Click From a Google Sheet, and from the drop-down menu that shows up, select the Google Sheets file you created earlier.

 If you have multiple sheets in your spreadsheet file, choose the sheet you want to use for the mail merge.